QuvonchbekIbragimov/QuvonchbekIbragimov/README.md

 🚀 Currently, I'm developing:

-GetReady-bot – a Spring Boot-based Telegram bot Auction Platform for commercial purposes
+GetReady-bot – a Spring Boot-based Telegram bot.
+Auction Platform for commercial purposes.
-A content-based filtering recommendation system for an auction platform 💡 When coding, I prefer clear structure, encapsulation, and best practices to ensure efficiency and maintainability.
+A content-based filtering recommendation system for an auction platform.
+💡 When coding, I prefer clear structure, encapsulation, and best practices to ensure efficiency and maintainability.

 Always open to collaboration—let’s build something great together! 🚀